“We Offer These Gifts”: A Program for the Theological Exploration

 In order for the OVM to achieve its goal of becoming a permanent part of the fabric of Hellenic College Holy Cross, the OVM contin continues to seek the support of leaders within the greater community to join in the effort to sustain these vital programs.
 In order to carry on this work, Hellenic College must raise $1.7 million in contributions by 2017.
 Through the generosity of the greater Orthodox community, as well as foundation and corporate partners, the OVM will continue to offer vital vocation and leadership training to tomorrow’s leaders for Church and society—today.

-Michael Tishel, CrossRoad Director, is an alum of Gordon College with a BA in Comparative Historical Theology, and receives his Masters in Theology from the Aristotle University of Thessalonika.
-He has been involved in youth ministry both on the high school and college levels for a number of years, working as a youth and young adult leader at his parish, for his diocese and for National Orthodox Christian Fellowship.
-Mike is grateful for the opportunity to serve God and his neighbor through the CrossRoad Summer Institute.
-Tel: (617)850-1309 Contact Michael Tishel.
+Michael Tishel, CrossRoad Director and OVM Asst.
+Director, received a BA in Comparative Historical Theology from Gordon College and a Masters in Theology (Dogmatics) from the Aristotle University of Thessalonika.
+He has been involved in youth ministry both on the high school and college levels for nine years, working as a youth and young adult leader at his parish, for his diocese, and for Orthodox Christian Fellowship.
+In addition to directing CrossRoad and the OVM's student vocation programs, this year Mike is teaching the Eisodos First Year Experience course for incoming students.
+At his parish, Mike serves as an instructor of catechism, sunday school teacher, and chanter.
+Mike is grateful for the opportunity to serve God and his neighbor through the CrossRoad Summer Institute and Hellenic College.
+Tel: (617)850-1309 Contact Mic

 Rev. Nicholas Triantafilou, President, Hellenic College Holy Cross, is fully committed to the program aims of the Office of Vocation & Ministry.
 He believes that every opportunity should be made for young women and men to explore their Orthodox faith in light of their personal goals, whether as a full-time matriculated student at Hellenic College or through one of the other programs sponsored by or at Hellenic College.
 He believes that developing a new generation of leaders for the Orthodox Church in North America is a primary educational objective of the College, and is particularly concerned about increasing the number of potential clergy for Greek Orthodox parishes in the United States.